heyannag/Project_1_Group_4/README.md

 # II.
 After initial research, collaborate on findings and comprise data to an overall theme
 ## All about Altimas!
-* Now that we've seen the data behind availability and
+* Now that we've seen the data regarding factors like availability and residual value, let's see how we can apply this to buying a used car.

-## What used Nissan Altima do we recommend for our hypothetical customer?

 ### Problem:
   * Shopping for a used vehicle can be difficult.
 You want to make the best investment, but it's hard to know if you are getting the best price/value or if there are other vehicles listed that best suit your needs.
+  * Our hypothetical customer is looking for a Nissan Altima with a budget of $15,000, mileage of 50,000 or below that is listed in Tennessee.

 ### Goal:
-* What used Nissan Altima do we recommend user should buy within their **qualifiers:
+* Find a listing of a used Nissan Altima that we would recommend within these **qualifiers:
  * **Budget: <= $15,000
  * **Mileage: <= 50,000
  * **Location: Tennessee